Each day our bodies are being attacked by parasites. The bites from those beasts have several downsides for us.

 - Skin Irritation

 Those are the most common reactions (not to mention severe allergic reactions).
 The predators have their ways of locating us.
 The bed bug, for instance, is a heat-guided blood-drinking torpedo.
-The only way for us to stop being a prey is to understand how they see us.
+The only way for us to stop being prey is to understand how they see us.
 To get to know the enemy and its ways.

 Some people tend to be preferred as a meal from mosquitos and other insects.
-Those lucky few are being bitten by insects on a regular basis.
+Those lucky few are being bitten on a regular basis.
 Are you a member of that club?
 Have you ever wondered why parasites prefer to feast on your blood?
 Read the rest of the article to find some answers.

 Table of Contents